Advocacy Corner

 Tracking legal, legislative, and regulatory developments impacting the racing and performance industry.

 PRI’s Washington, DC-based legal and advocacy teams work continuously to protect and support motorsports venues, sanctioning bodies, and businesses around the nation.
-We are tracking several topics this month, including a key Supreme Court victory against federal agency overreach, information about Donald Trump’s new running mate, a PRI member company hosting a US Congressman, and an exciting new addition to the PRI Government Affairs team.
+We are tracking several topics this month, including a key Supreme Court victory against federal agency overreach, information about the 2024 election vice presidential candidates, a PRI member company hosting a US Congressman, and an exciting new addition to the PRI Government Affairs team.

 US Supreme Court Delivers Win for Motorsports Industry Against Federal Agency Overreach